RodeShreyas/Vehicle-Detection/README.md

 # Aim and Objectives

 ## Aim
-To create a real-time video Car or Truck detection system which will detect objects based on whether it is Car or Truck.
+To create a real-time video of Car or Truck detection system which will detect objects based on whether it is Car or Truck.

 ## Objectives
 ➢ The main objective of the project is to create a program which can be either run on Jetson nano or any pc with YOLOv5 installed and start detecting using the camera module on the device.